hnphighschool/Voice-Controlled-Arduino-Car/README.md

 # Voice-Controlled-Arduino-Car
-Controllin a car with your voice using Arduino.
+Controlling a car with your voice using Arduino.

+*NOTE* while uploading the code remove RX and TX wires from the board.